slub/ocrd_kitodo/docs/setup/preparation.md

 - Unzip `./_resources/data.zip` to `./_resources/data` to provide the examples and Kitodo.Production configuration files.

-- Follow the instructions in [the next section](#ocr-d-models) to install OCR models on the Controller.
+- Follow the instructions in [the next section](#install-models-on-the-ocr-d-controller) to install OCR models on the OCR-D Controller.

-## OCR-D models
+## Install models on the OCR-D Controller

 For practical workflows, you first have to install models for various processors on the OCR-D Controller.
 Since all processor resources are mounted under the `CONTROLLER_MODELS` volume, resources will persist